-PC Stephen Potts is part of the armed Met Police Parliamentary and Diplomatic Protection Command, which is responsible for protecting diplomats and MPs.
+The PC is part of the armed Met Police Parliamentary and Diplomatic Protection Command, which is responsible for protecting diplomats and MPs.

 He was given a final written warning following a professional misconduct hearing in connection with an incident in Hemel Hempstead, Hertfordshire, when he was allegedly seen acting suspiciously while off duty at night in a residential street.

 PC Potts was alleged to have fled the scene on December 22 2019 and a backpack containing the equipment was found nearby.

 A Met Police public notice about the hearing said: "Police were called and after a short foot chase, a discarded backpack was found containing several items consistent with someone going equipped for theft, leading to the arrest of PC Potts who had been detained in the vicinity.

 "It is further alleged that PC Potts had the backpack in his possession, and was subsequently dishonest about his actions on the night."

 He faced allegations that his conduct breached the standards of professional behaviour in respect of honesty and integrity and discreditable conduct at a three day-hearing to be held remotely.

 Hertfordshire Police said he was never charged after the arrest and an evidence file was not sent to the CPS.

 A Hertfordshire Police spokeswoman said: "A man who was arrested in Hemel Hempstead on 22 December 2019, on suspicion of going equipped to steal, was later released with no further action taken.